ember-cli-deploy/ember-cli-deploy-fastboot-app-server/README.md

 *Default:* `context.commandOptions.revision || context.revisionData.revisionKey`

+### archivePrefix

+The prefix that will be used in combination with a revisionkey to build up the identifier for the revision you are deploying.

+*Default:* `dist-`

 ### downloaderManifestContent

 A function that gets added to the deploy context so that other plugins can update an app-manifest file that is used by [fastboot-app-server notifiers](https://github.com/ember-fastboot/fastboot-app-server#notifiers) and [-downloaders](https://github.com/ember-fastboot/fastboot-app-server#downloaders) to update the FastBoot-app served via `fastboot-app-server`.